-LEC Suppression (In T) Line Echo Cancellation (In T)
+LEC Suppression (In T)

-Figure 17.
-EF2211/ EF2210 Inputs submenu The input menu allows the user to adjust functions related to the input signals to the EF2211/EF2210.
+Figure 19.
+EF2241 Inputs submenu

+The input menu allows the user to adjust functions related to the input signals to the EF2241.
 This menu contains ACOUSTIC ECHO CANCELLATION, AUTOMATIC GAIN CONTROL, AGC MAXIMUM, AGC MINIMUM, GAIN ADJUST, LEVEL MIC/LINE, MUTE, NOISE CANCELLATION, NOISE CANCELLATION LEVEL, PHANTOM POWER, REFERENCE ASSIGN, and AEC SUPPRESSION.
-The menu is organized around the Inputs (1, T, A and B), so that you first select an input and then select settings for that input.
+The menu is organized around the Inputs (1-4) and (A-D), so that you first select an input and then select settings for that input.
+You can also choose to apply the settings to all Inputs, Inputs 1-4, or Inputs A-D.